Wednesday, April 29, 2026

 This raises a fundamental operational question:

-How effective is a fundraising model if most of the revenue is consumed by costs?
+How effective is a fundraising model if a large portion of revenue is consumed by the cost of generating it?

 IRS filings and public reporting indicate that the ROC Foundation’s fundraising activities extend beyond traditional donations and include event-based revenue streams such as: